-Steinway is a synonym of “the best money can buy”.
+Steinway is a synonym for “the best money can buy”.
 According to sales and fans in the music world, it is entirely true.

 Speaking of “the best money can buy”, this is the quintessential grand piano by Steinway.
 One of the keys to its legendary sound is that the entire tonal component is built over a homogeneous foundation.
 This provides the resonance and natural harmonic overtones that can captivate an audience in a heartbeat.

 Also, the hand-fitted, resinous sugar pine ribs ensure strong and constant support for the strings down-bearing over the soundboard.
-This makes each Model D resonate from leg to top, and with this vibration, project the sound as clear as humanly possible.
+This makes each Model D resonate from leg to top, and with this vibration, projects the sound as clearly as humanly possible.

 Although premium specs would be too many to list in this post, this is the pinnacle of acoustic piano engineering.
 You may favour another brand, but the craftsmanship and performance of every Model D are impeccable, to say the least.

 1853 was a great year for the music industry.
 Three major piano manufacturers in the world were founded within those 365 days.
 One of them was Steinway & Sons, which we just saw, and the second one was C. Bechstein.
 This master piano builder was not founded in the United States but in Berlin, Germany.

 In that city, Carl Bechstein began a relationship with Franz Liszt and Hans Von Bülow, which gave recognition to his pianos.
 Such was the acclaim they got from the musicians and general public at the time that by the year 1900, the company had four factories, the biggest showrooms in the world, and was building 5,000 pianos a year.